Renrex-arr/aws-projects/static_website/README.md

 ### Steps

-1)Sign into AWS console and open Amazon S3.
+1) Sign into AWS console and open Amazon S3.
    - Create a S3 bucket
    - Give a globally unique bucket name and disable "Block all public access".
 This allows us to view the webpage later.
    - Select the various options, such as encryption ACL as desired and click create bucket.
    - Upload your files to this bucket with "Add files".
 Ensure to upload all in the same root folder.

    ![Files uploaded to bucket](../img/uploaded bucket files.png)

-2)Enable static web hosting
+2) Enable static web hosting
    - Locate your bucket under General purpose buckets and choose "Use this bucket to host a webstie" to enable it.
    - Enter your index.html file, error document and other JSON redirection links and save changes.

    ![Enable static hosting](../img/enable static hosting.png)

 3) At bottom of the page you can find the endpoint for your bucket.